KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 theme
 </td>
 <td style="text-align:left;">
-the search term used in the search bar of the website to get these search results.
+The search term used in the search bar of the website to get these search results.
 </td>
 </tr>